 FFAR is dedicated to funding research that, in the face of these environmental pressures, will contribute to new ways of producing enough food to sustainably feed a growing population.
 The plant breeding enterprise is expected to produce new cultivars that are more nutritious, climate resilient and have increased yield in addition to other desirable traits.
 We have seen great advancement through genome sequencing to understand the genes present in crops and characterizing plants at the genetic level has become easier through new technologies.
 But making the association between these genes and the desired crop traits grown in different field environments can be complex.
 We have an incredible challenge with plants, because unlike animals, whose shape and growth are generally constant within one species, two genetically identical plants grown in different environments can display enormous variation in their traits.
 This is one of the main challenges in phenomics.
 And it has led to the realization that phenomics is the next great frontier in plant breeding.

 Tackling major bottlenecks in the world of phenomics is one area of interest for FFAR and we aim to leverage public and private sector partnerships to do this.
 As a first step, we cohosted a convening event with Purdue University to determine the research needs and opportunities to accelerate progress in phenomics.
 This event brought together representatives from more than 30 academic institutions, 19 regulatory agencies and commodity groups and 34 companies with participants from 11 countries.
 Not only did this event showcase some of the cutting edge developments in phenomics, it also highlighted multiple challenges the community faces, including the big data challenges that come with collecting large amounts of phenotypic data, the platforms to share them and the ways we as a community best identify the most important traits to go after.
 We learned a lot during our conversations about the needs of both the public and private sectors and determined prime areas where we could potentially work together.
-We want the phenomics area to build into a grand movement where shared and assessable research outcomes advance the field at a record pace.

 Over the next few months, FFAR will build on the excitement and momentum generated from the convening event to build new partnerships that will accelerate progress in this important field.
 We look forward to working with you in this exciting adventure.